 Geldings are free to take part in this race providing they are three-years-old but they rarely play a major part in it.
 The 2020, 2019 and 2018 editions of the contest saw no geldings involved with Lead Choreographer in 2016 and Best Of Days in 2017 the only geldings to take part since 2012.
 Neither of those two managed to impress, both finishing in last place.

 It therefore should come as no surprise that a gelding hasn’t won this race in over thirty years.
 Colts have always come out on top in that period, a reflection of the advantage they have and their better representation.
 The most successful geldings in recent times have been Oriental Express in 1996, Palio Sky in 1997, Snowstorm in 2001 and Ride With The Wind in 2009 who all finished as runners-up.

 WATCH FOR THE DRAW

 Although Ascot isn’t associated with having a strong draw bias, an interesting draw trend has emerged from this race over the years.
-Horses starting from between stalls four and eight (inclusive) have fared far better than those setting off elsewhere.
-In fact horses drawn four and five have taken almost half of the races over the last 15 years or so.
+Horses starting from between stalls four and seven (inclusive) have fared far better than those setting off elsewhere.
+In fact horses drawn four, five and seven have taken almost half of the races over the last 20 years.

-Runners placed on the very inside gate have enjoyed absolutely no success of late and this is something definitely to be aware of.
-As this race rarely attracts a huge field, you would fancy the occasional inside stall champion but there hasn’t been a single one since the turn of the century.
+Runners placed on the very inside gate have enjoyed relatively little success of late and this is something definitely to be aware of.
+Pyledriver in 2020 was the first horse drawn in stall 1 to win this contest since Five Dynsaties back in 2004.
+As this race rarely attracts a huge field, you would fancy more frequent inside stall champions but there has only been these two since 2000.
 More detailed draw data is available below.